JAntn/garbcol/README.md

 ```
 ### Smart Pointers

-Creating and using pointers is straight:
+Creating and using pointers is not very complicated:

 ```C++